 Xylitol (967)

-Xylitol can be commercially extracted from corncobs and hardwood trees, and becomes an issue when it is used in higher amounts as an artificial sweetener (8).
-When checking labels watch out for Xylitol, birch sugar, or 967 (10 11).
+Low levels of xylitol naturally occur in fruits, vegetables, and other plants (8).
+Xylitol can be commercially extracted from corncobs and hardwood trees.
+During the first phase of the low FODMAP diet it needs to be avoided when it is used as an artificial sweetener.
+When checking labels watch out for Xylitol, birch sugar, or 967 (10).

 Isomalt (953)

-Isomalt definitely does not end in ‘ol’ which means it is easy to miss it when reading labels!
+Isomalt definitely does not end in ‘ol’ which means it is easy to miss it when reading labels.
 Isomalt is a sugar alcohol that contains both sorbitol and mannitol, which is why it is high FODMAP and should be avoided in the low FODMAP phase.

 Erythritol (968)